peaceebika/Artificial-Vision-Project/README.md

 # Preliminary Results

-The preprocessing pipeline successfully generated a dataset of image tiles derived from the Sentinel-2 satellite scene.
+The preprocessing pipeline successfully generated a dataset of **2809 image tiles** derived from the Sentinel-2 satellite scene.
 Each tile represents a smaller spatial portion of the original satellite image and can serve as an input sample for machine learning algorithms.
+Each generated tile has a spatial resolution of **256 × 256 pixels**.

 To verify the quality of the dataset, several randomly selected tiles were visualized.
 These samples confirm that the tiling process correctly preserved the spatial patterns present in the original satellite imagery.

-The generated dataset is suitable for future tasks such as:
+The generated dataset is suitable for future computer vision and machine learning tasks such as:

 - Land cover classification
 - Environmental monitoring
 - Water resource detection
 - Agricultural pattern analysis
 - Urban development detection
+ Urban development detection

 ---